Reaction Time Test

 Why do I sometimes get 'Too early'?

-Does hardware affect my score?
+Does hardware affect my reaction time score?

 Related tools